-Annual Apollos award: Maximum of $3,000 per year with a maximum total of $9,000 over a three-year enrollment period.
+Annual Apollos award: Maximum of $3,000 per year with a maximum potential total of $9,000 over a three-year enrollment period.

 Apollos Named Scholarships honor these five former Presbyterian Foundation leaders: Robert K. Adams, Eugene C. Dinsmore, Howard B. Dooley, Silas G. Kessler and William L. Mulford.
-Named scholarships are awarded with an annual maximum of $6000 and a total maximum of $18,000 over a three-year enrollment period.
+Named scholarships are awarded with an annual maximum of $6000 and a total maximum potential of $18,000 over a three-year enrollment period.

 An Apollos applicant must be:

 1. An individual who possesses qualities of excellence for ministry

 2. A member of a Presbyterian Church (USA) congregation

 3. Currently under the care of a Presbytery as an Inquirer or a Candidate